wp-plugins/wordpress-commentracker/readme.txt

 == Credits and Acknowledgments ==

-Thanks to Sergio Álvarez (xergio) for writing the CommenTracker script.
+Thanks to Sergio Alvarez (xergio) for writing the CommenTracker script.

 == ToDo ==